CAPR-Consortium/CAPR-Consortium.github.io/index.md

 Initialize all submodules and point to main branch: <code> git submodule update --init --recursive --remote </code>

+### Pulling Instructions

+Before doing any work, pull using the following commands.

-<code>git pull</code>          Before editing any script, pull the latest changes from the repository.
+<code>git pull</code>          Before editing any script, pull the latest changes from the root and then from each submodule.
+This pulls from the root.

+<code>git pull api</code>       This pulls from the api submodule.
+Make sure your path is at the root (dataWizardry) when using this.

+<code>git pull clean</code>     This pulls from the clean submodule.
+Make sure your path is at the root (dataWizardry) when using this.

 After saving your edits, you will push changes to the repository.